Vishwesh4/NEAT-spaceinvaders/README.md

 ![Alttext](https://raw.github.com/Vishwesh4/NEAT-spaceinvaders/master/images_git/random_bot.gif)

-- Input array bot
+- Input array bot<br>
-We observe that the bot doesnt perform better than a random bot
+We observe that the bot doesnt perform well and has not learnt anything

 ![Alttext](https://raw.github.com/Vishwesh4/NEAT-spaceinvaders/master/images_git/array_input_bot.gif)

-- Image_v1 bot
+- Image_v1 bot<br>
 We observe that the bot is moving constantly and shooting.
 This is improving its survivabiltiy, in further genrations the bot becomes better in surviving by constant moving.
 However its not moving based on the bullet trajectory, hence it dies often.
-Sadly, I wasn't able to have a footage of that simulation which is captured using gym's monitor class
+Sadly, I wasn't able to have a better footage which is captured using gym's monitor class

 ![Alttext](https://raw.github.com/Vishwesh4/NEAT-spaceinvaders/master/images_git/image_bot_v1.gif)